ulisesedu7/testing-practice/README.md

-# Awesome-Books
+# Testing Jest

-This repository contains an web app that allows to add and remove book's data using Javascript.
+This repository contains some functions tested with Jest.

 ## Built With

-- HTML
-- CSS
 - Javascript
 - Git & Github
 - WebPack

-## Live Demo
-- Check the live demo of my page [here]()

 ## Getting Started